I know you have this question while entering a niche or researching the internet to select a profitable niche.

 If I give you a 10 list of niches and say these are the top 10 profitable niches in 2022 and you are not good at any of the niches I have given, but good at some other thing other than this.

-In this case will you become a successful entrepreneur if you choose from the list I give or from what you are expert at.
+In this case, will you become a successful entrepreneur if you choose from the list I give or from what you are an expert at?

-Exactly, You must go with what you are good at despite it not being displayed in someone’s analysis.
+No, You must go with what you are good at despite being approved by someone’s thought or analysis.

 There is no such thing as a profitable niche in the market.
-In every niche there is a demand to be supplied, a problem to be solved.
+In every niche, there is a demand to be supplied, and a problem to be solved.